philsturgeon/tech-talks/content/http-caching-to-save-the-polar-bears/source.md

 ---

-Endpoint-based APIs can utilize all of [RFC 7234](https://tools.ietf.org/html/rfc7234)
+"Endpoint-based APIs" can utilize all of [RFC 7234](https://tools.ietf.org/html/rfc7234)

 - `Expires`
 - `Cache-Control`